 How Does Solar Activity Affect Weather and Earth?

-- Damage to 21st-century satellites and other high-tech systems in space can be caused by an active Sun.
+- GPS, satellites, and other high-tech systems in space can be caused by an active Sun.
 Some of these systems are not protected by Earth’s atmospheric layers.
 So large solar flares have the potential to cause billions of dollars in damage to the world’s high-tech infrastructure—from GPS navigation to power grids to air travel to financial services.

-- Radiation hazards for astronauts and satellites can be caused by a quiet Sun.
+- Radiation hazards for astronauts can be caused by a quiet Sun.
 Weak solar winds allow more galactic cosmic rays into the inner solar system.
+Even airline pilots and crew can get a higher dose of radiation during solar storms.

 - Weather on Earth can also be affected.
 According to Bob Berman, astronomer for The Old Farmer’s Almanac, NOAA scientists have now concluded that four factors determine global temperatures: carbon dioxide levels, volcanic eruptions, Pacific El Niño pattern, and the Sun’s activity.